-In addition to discussion of their teaching outcomes and description of evidence in the Candidate Statement, candidates should include a teaching philosophy statement in the Teaching Portfolio.
+In addition to discussion of their teaching outcomes and description of evidence in the Candidate Statement, candidates may include a teaching philosophy statement in the Teaching Portfolio.
 The teaching philosophy is distinct because it is less focused on demonstrating evidence of excellence and rather allows the candidate to focus more on their philosophical approach to pedagogy and how that informs the development of their classes.
 In this section, faculty may choose to clarify how they use evidence-based approaches to developing syllabi, classroom activities, or evaluation of students.
 Faculty may describe how their classes link to the broader curriculum and education of students within a discipline or for specific future jobs or advanced study.
-In particular, this section may include additional information about strategies to implement collaborative learning space activities, technological advances, experiential learning, community-engaged activities, service-learning activities, online activities, or other pedagogical innovations.
-More information on how a teaching philosophy is unique from the Candidate Statement, the Chronicle of Higher Education's How to Write a Statement of Teaching Philosophy and Philosophy of a Teaching Statement describes the intent of the teaching philosophy statement.
+In particular, this section may include additional information about strategies to implement collaborative learning space activities, technological advances, experiential learning, community-engaged activities, service-learning activities, on other pedagogical innovations.
+More information on how a teaching philosophy is unique from the Candidate Statement, the Chronicle of Higher Education's How to Write a Statement of Teaching

+Philosophy and Philosophy of a Teaching Statement describes the intent of the teaching philosophy statement.
+You may also include your mentoring philosophy statement in this section.